shepuk/Project2-Match3-Game/README.md

     - Cause & fix: Because the credits popup was removed by jQuery, the DOm would load first, followed by the script tag.
 I resolved this by creating the credits menu from a button click rather than loading it in the DOM straight away.
 5. Validator error - The element a must not appear as a descendant (or parent) of the button element.
     - Resolved by placing button inside a form initially.
 However this then caused the page to refresh when clicked, resulting in high scores being lost.
 Final fix was to replace the button with a p element and style that element to look exactly like the other buttons.

+#### Known bug examples
+1. Mobile/touchscreens - Audio does not play.
+I beleive this is due to the event listener waiting for a mouseclick.
+Although this does not seem to matter for the button functionality in general, the audio experiences some issues with this.
+2. Touch screen zooming.
+Quickly tapping twice in the game will call for a screen zoom on some mobile devices.
+Zooming can be disabled site-wide in the HTML viewport settings but this is not very user friendly.

 #### JSLint errors
 - [main.js results](https://github.com/shepuk/Project2-Match3-Game/blob/main/assets/images/JSLintResults/mainJSLint%20results.JPG)